Existence of unimodular triangulations - positive results: Introduction

-Also, although we have considerably extended the results on triangulations of polytopes cut out by root systems in Section~\ref{sec:cut-by-roots}, some cases are still open.
-In particular, it is not known whether polytopes whose facet normals are contained in $\rootC_n$ or $\rootD_n$ have unimodular triangulations (we expect that they do), and whether those with facet normals in $\rootE_7$ or $\rootE_6$ do (we expect that they are not in general even integrally closed).
-Further, although we show that $\rootB_n$-polytopes have a regular and unimodular triangulation, we don't know whether our triangulations are quadratic in all cases.
+Athough we here considerably extend the results on triangulations of polytopes cut out by root systems (see Section~\ref{sec:cut-by-roots}), some cases are still open.
+In particular, it is not known whether polytopes whose facet normals are contained in $\rootC_n$ or $\rootD_n$ have unimodular triangulations (we expect that they do), and the same for those with facet normals in $\rootE_7$ or $\rootE_6$ do (we expect that they do not; in fact we do not expect them to be integrally closed, in general).
+Further, although we show that $\rootB_n$-polytopes have a regular and unimodular triangulation, we do not know whether they have quadratic ones.

-Finally, there are several open questions concerning existence of unimodular triangulations in dilated polytopes.
-Among them we can mention the following:

-\begin{enumerate} \item Is it true that if $cP$ has a (regular, flag) unimodular triangulation then $(c+1)P$ must have one too?
-Is it true at least that if $c_1P$ and $c_2P$ have one, then $(c_1+c_2)P$ has one?
-The latter is known to hold for empty simplices in dimension three, but not in general.
-Both statements are trivially true if we ask for unimodular \emph{covers} rather than triangulations.